annaorteu/wrath/README.md

 ---
 ## Running wrath

 The main script `wrath.sh` runs the main version of *WRATH*.
-The pipeline calculates barcode similarity f
+The pipeline calculates barcode sharing between windows of a chosen size in a given chromosome.
+The main pipeline automatically detects SVs larger than 50kbp.
+Automatic detection of SVs can be turned off if the only output wanted is the heatmap plot of barcode sharing.

 A typical command looks like: